SAIL Amsterdam 2025 is here!

 Things to know before booking your Amsterdam Canal Cruise

-• Before booking your Amsterdam Canal cruise, decide if you want to go on a sightseeing cruise, a cruise with dining options, or a combo cruise.
+• Types of cruises: Before booking your Amsterdam Canal cruise, decide if you want to go on a sightseeing cruise, a cruise with dining options, or with a drink.

-• Sightseeing cruises are the most popular form of cruise.
-Most of these depart every 15-30 minutes from piers across the city, including piers like Centraal Station which is easily accessible by public transport.
-Depending on your time and budget, you can opt for a 60-minute cruise or a more extensive 75-minute or 90-minute cruise.
+• Cruise duration: Sightseeing cruises are the most popular form of cruise.
+Most of these depart every 15-30 mins from piers across the city, including piers like Centraal Station, which is easily accessible by public transport.
+Depending on your time and budget, you can opt for a 60-min cruise or a more extensive 75-min or 90-min cruise.

-• Most sightseeing cruises depart from four major piers that are spread across the city.
-These include Centraal Station, Anne Frank House, Heineken Experience, and Hard Rock.
-However, there are also cruises that depart from Liedse Square, Damrak Pier, This is Holland, and A’DAM Lookout.
+• Departure points: Most sightseeing cruises depart from four major piers that are spread across the city.
+These include Centraal Station, Hard Rock Cafe, Rijksmuseum, and the City Center.
+However, there are also cruises that depart from Liedse Square, Damrak Pier, Liedse Square, Anne Frank House, and Red Light District.
 Based on your plans for the day, you can choose a pier that is most convenient for you.
 For example, if you plan to spend just a day in Amsterdam and are arriving by train, choose a cruise departing near the Centraal Station.
 If you are visiting the Van Gogh Museum or Rijksmuseum afterward, it’s better to choose the departure point near the Rijksmuseum.

-• Consider an evening luxury cruise to see Amsterdam in its glory at sunset or at night.
-You can also choose to pair this with dinner by booking a dinner cruise.
+• Evening cruises: Consider an evening luxury cruise to see Amsterdam in its glory at sunset or at night.

-• Dining cruises are another popular way to see the Amsterdam canals.
-You can either opt for a wine and cheese cruise, a burger cruise, an all-you-can-eat pancake cruise, or an extravagant 4-course dinner cruise.
-Dinner cruises last longer, for 1.5 hours to 2 hours.
-For your 4-course dinner cruise, you can choose between vegetarian, meat, or fish menus.
-Check the menu that best suits your dietary preferences before booking your tickets.
+• Dining: Dining cruises are another popular way to see the Amsterdam canals.
+You can either opt for a wine and cheese cruise or a burger or pizza cruise.
+Dinner cruises last longer, from 1.5 hours to 2 hours

-• Most Amsterdam Canal Cruise tickets exclude the £1.50 tourist tax per person that must be paid on-site.
+• Tourist tax: Most Amsterdam Canal Cruise tickets exclude the £1.50 tourist tax per person that must be paid on-site.

-• Some cruises offer discounted prices on weekdays.
+• Discounted tickets: Some cruises offer discounted prices on weekdays.
 Additionally, discounted tickets are available for children under 14, and infants under 3 travel free.

 Your Amsterdam Canal cruise options